Gaucho

 A gaucho ([ˈɡawtʃo]) or gaúcho ([ɡaˈuʃu]) is a skilled horseman, reputed to be brave and unruly.
-The figure of the gaucho is a folk symbol of Argentina, Uruguay, Rio Grande do Sul in Brazil, and the south of Chilean Patagonia.
+The figure of the gaucho is a folk symbol of Argentina, Paraguay, Uruguay, Rio Grande do Sul in Brazil, southern Bolivia, and southern Chile.
 Gauchos became greatly admired and renowned in legend, folklore, and literature and became an important part of their regional cultural tradition.
 Beginning late in the 19th century, after the heyday of the gauchos, they were celebrated by South American writers.